A study has found that including nuts and dried fruit in your diet increases good gut bacteria, which contributes to better digestive health

+Do you suffer from digestive upsets and stomach issues?
 There is a growing wealth of medical research about the importance of a healthy, balanced gut microbiota in supporting the immune system and ensuring proper digestive functioning.

-The research confirmed that including prunes in your diet can also help to increase ‘friendly’ bacteria bifidobacteria.
+The research also confirmed that including prunes in your diet can help to increase ‘friendly’ bacteria bifidobacteria.
 This is possibly due to the dietary fibre content of prunes, along with other nutrients.

 The human gastrointestinal tract is one of the most densely populated ‘microbial communities’—a cosy way to describe the number of microorganisms sharing space in your gut—with approximately 1,014 microorganisms, mainly bacteria.